Sierra Nevada Yellow-Legged Frog

 Additional causes of decline may include deposition of airborne contaminants, such as pesticides and other chemicals, from sources outside the park, other pathogens, and possibly a combination of these and other stressors.

 Two ongoing experimental projects are being conducted in Yosemite to determine the feasibility of expanding the distribution of the frog in the park.
-The park began a Yosemite Fund supported project in 2006 to re-introduce the frogs into several fishless lakes and started a project in 2007, supported by entrance fee funds, to restore habitat by removing non-native fish from a handful of remote sites.
-Fish removal has focused on nine lakes in four areas, and only two of these lakes--Middle McCabe and Hutchings--are thought still to contain fish and have been the focus of a 2010 field effort.
-(Scientists already have addressed Virginia Lake, Cold Mountain Area Lakes, Bartlett Creek Lakelets, Tiny McCabe Lake, and Harriet Lake #2.)
+The park began a Yosemite Conservancy supported project in 2006 to re-introduce the frogs into several fishless lakes and started a project in 2007, supported by entrance fee funds, to restore habitat by removing non-native fish from a handful of remote sites.
+Fish removal has focused on 11 lakes in six areas.
+Six of these lakes are now considered fishless (Virginia Lake, Cold Mountain Area Lakes, and Bartlett Creek Lakes) and five more are currently being restored to their natural fishless state (Tiny McCabe, Ardeth, Miwok, Roosevelt, and Hutchings Creek Lakes).
 These lakes constitute 5% of the lakes that contain fish in the park.
 Research has shown that once fishless, the lakes are re-populated by native species, including frogs and invertebrates.

 Did You Know?